bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 the top of the board.
 In a typical decoder these would be exposed as test points or solder pads to allow the board to be programmed via a pogo pin adapter.

-A USB Micro-B port has been included.
+A 6 pin female header (optional) using the standard pinout for many "USB to TTL Serial" adapters has been included.
 A typical decoder would not include this port.
 For software development purposes this port is configured as a serial port allowing the use of functions like `printf` or `putc` in the code.
 This allows the programmer to extract more information during the code debugging phase.

 ### Diagnostic LEDs